Back Pain

 Symptoms of back pain:

-• Spreads down one or both legs, especially if the pain goes below the knee
+• Spreads down one or both legs, especially going below the knee (Sciatica)

 Causes of back pain